 The application is a key milestone in the planning of your project.
 You’ll find all the important information and documents here.
 If you have any questions or need advice, the Youth in Action team would be happy to help.

 The details on this page apply to Youth Exchanges, Mobility Projects for Youth Workers, the European Voluntary Service (EVS) and projects in the Youth and Politics sphere.
-You will find information on Strategic Partnerships here.
+You will find information on Cooperation partnerships here.

 Does your project take place in Switzerland or is it a bilateral project abroad?